sanjaydeveloper15/data-structure-with-javascript/README.md

 When we have **String** or **Array** which creating a WINDOW from one position to another position depending upon certain condition and a new window is created.
 It is very useful for keeping track of a subset of data in an array/string etc.

+### Divide and Conquer Pattern

+It is related to our search and sorting algorithms, such as in Binery Search we divide the array from mid then search the element.